-To support residents whose earnings are affected by staying at home and isolating for 14 days, the Government has set up the Test and Trace Support Payment Scheme where eligible residents can apply to their Local Authority for a one off payment of £500.
-Eligible residents who start to self-isolate from 28 September are able to apply.
+To support residents whose earnings are affected by staying at home and isolating for 10 days, the Government has set up the Test and Trace Support Payment Scheme where eligible residents can apply to their Local Authority for a one off payment of £500.

 Who is eligible

 You may be eligible if you have been told by the NHS to self-isolate, either because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive.